YexLabs/ETH_SH_hackathon/README.md

 ## **What's next for YexLab**

-YexLab is a research based team that focuses on the prototypes of DeFi and DAO products.
+YexLab is a research-based team that focuses on the prototypes of DeFi and DAO products.
 We will deliver the customized  **Batch Swap** solutions for our partners [Splatter Protocol](https://www.splatterprotocol.xyz/) and [Honeypot Finance](https://twitter.com/honeypotfinance).